 - Oldcastle BuildingEnvelope®: Engineered metal systems, exterior glazing, curtain wall and glazing

-- Oldcastle Architectural: Bagged grouts, concrete products, masonry
+- Oldcastle APG: Bagged grouts, concrete products, masonry

 - Exterior Products: Air vapor barriers, waterproofing, and roofing materials